 When You Go

 Delta and Southwest Airlines offer two-hour non-stop flights from Los Angeles to Salt Lake City.
-Park City is about a half hour drive from Salt Lake City.
+Park City is about a half-hour drive from Salt Lake City.

-It takes about 10 and a half hours to drive to Park City through the I-15 N.
+If you decide to drive, it takes about 10 and a half hours to drive to Park City through the I-15 N.